Netanyahu defends new military offensive in Gaza and says it will be wider than announced

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday defended a new military offensive in Gaza that's more sweeping than previously announced, declaring in the face of growing condemnation at home and abroad that Israel “has no choice but to finish the job and complete the defeat of Hamas.”

-The crowded camps had not been part of Israel's announcement Friday of the offensive.
-It was not clear why, though Netanyahu has faced criticism within his ruling coalition that targeting Gaza City was not enough.
+The crowded camps — sheltering well over a half-million displaced people, according to the U.N. — had not been part of Israel's announcement Friday.
+It was not clear why, though Netanyahu faced criticism this weekend within his ruling coalition that targeting Gaza City was not enough.
 Netanyahu said there would be “safe zones," but such designated areas have been bombed in the past.

 “Our goal is not to occupy Gaza, our goal is to free Gaza,” Netanyahu asserted.

-He said Chancellor Friedrich Merz of Germany, one of Israel's strongest backers, had “buckled under” the growing international criticism by stopping exports of military equipment to Israel that could be used in Gaza.
-Merz, for his part, told public broadcaster ARD that Germany and Israel were talking “very critically” but Berlin’s overall policies of friendship haven’t changed.

-Netanyahu said there is a “fairly short timetable” for next steps in Gaza, but didn’t give specifics.
+Netanyahu said there is a “fairly short timetable” for next steps there, but didn’t give specifics.
 The goals, he said, include demilitarizing the territory, the Israeli military having “overriding security control” and a non-Israeli civilian administration in charge.

 Netanyahu also said he has directed Israel’s military to “bring in more foreign journalists” — which would be a striking development, as they haven’t been allowed into Gaza beyond military embeds during the war.